sethchart/intro_to_clustering_with_kmeans/README.md

 ### And to...
 ![max](../img/max.png)

+The steps of the KMeans algorithm are pretty straightforward:
+  1. Initialize cluster centers.
+  2. Calculate the distance of every point to in the data set to each cluster center, and assign each point to the closest center.
+  3. Make new cluster centers assigned to the averge of a all points labeled to the cluster.
+  4. Repeat until some criteria has been met (the clusters no longer move)

 **Sci-kit Learn** documentation actually has some pretty good [documentation describing the algorithm](https://scikit-learn.org/stable/modules/clustering.html#k-mean) if you wish for more detail.